 3. Select the two events for which you want to see the conversion time between.
 For example, you may want to see how long it takes for users to go from viewing your signup page to submitting a signup.

-The results will show how this fluctuated throughout this week.
+The results will show how this metric fluctuated throughout this week.
 Try using filters, group bys, and adjust the date range to see the conversion rate for different groups of users and time frames.

 Note that granularity plays a large role in how the conversion rate is calculated.
-The user has a window of time to complete a set of two events in order to be included in the graph.
+The user has a window of time to complete a set of two events in order to be included in the chart.
 If the granularity is a day the user has 24 hours to complete the second event.
 If the granularity is a week, the user has 7 days.
 If the granularity is a month, the user has 30 days.
 If a user completes both events, the user is counted as a conversion at the time they complete the second event.

 Example #2: Calculate Conversion in a Funnel